mozzius/topthorn-cms/src/pages/about/index.md

     instagram: sda.eventing
   - image: /img/zoe-jump.png
     title: Zoe Newman
-    text: In-between her sixth form studies, Zoe supports all aspects of life at Topthorn, including helping to judge and course build.
+    text: Zoe supports all aspects of life at Topthorn, including judging and course building.
 She is also training her event horse Hugo, and is looking forward to eventing in her gap year.
     instagram: zoenewman.eventing
 image: /img/chs_1538-jn.jpg
 ---